The Best Small Business Ideas for 2018

 Organic agriculture has seen a huge spike in interest over the past few years as consumers continue to be exposed to some of the realities of the agricultural industry.
-A report from IBIS World says that the juice bar industry saw an annual growth of 2.3 percent, and the growing economy is expected to support demand for the industry in the upcoming year.
+A report from IBIS World says that the juice bar industry can expect to grow by another 5% this year in the UK alone.
 So if you’re interested in all-natural foods and want to capture this opportunity, this may be the way to go in 2018.

 Vegan skin care

-Whether you start a small business making soap, or you open a salon and sell vegan products in your store, this trend indicates a huge revenue opportunity for your new business in 2018.
-(Given the search volume, you might also consider opening an online store.)
+Whether you start a small business making soap, or you open a beauty salon and sell vegan products in your store, this trend indicates a huge revenue opportunity for your new business in 2018.
+(Given the variety of ready-to-use vegan products, you might also consider opening an online store.)

 Small business ideas for the tech lover

 Are you an entrepreneur who has a passion for tech?
-Studies say that the virtual reality (VR) industry is expected to hit $75 billion by the end of 2021.
+Studies say that virtual reality (VR) is expected to help the UK entertainment industry hit £72 billion by the end of 2021.

-While creating VR products seems like a big investment that would require substantial funding, there are many virtual reality startup ideas you can capitalize on.
-Whether it be renting virtual reality headsets to other businesses, creating VR content for conferences, or consulting on VR implementation, you can utilize this trend and your passion for technology to develop a profitable business.
+While creating VR products seems like a big investment that would require substantial funding, there are many virtual reality startup ideas you can capitalise on.
+Whether it be renting virtual reality headsets to other businesses, creating VR content for conferences or consulting on VR implementation, you can utilise this trend and your passion for technology to develop a profitable business.

 The business checklist that will make your idea into a reality

 Entrepreneurial drive: Not every industry expert is suited to be a business owner.
 The drive and motivation you need to go your own way aren’t often taught.
-Time management skills, organization, and problem resolution are notable entrepreneurial traits that you should master before starting your own business, and successful entrepreneurs often form habits that help them become successful in their endeavors.
+Time management skills, organisation and problem resolution are notable entrepreneurial traits that you should master before starting your own business, and successful entrepreneurs often form habits that help them become successful in their endeavours.